HynDuf/dotfiles/README.md

 ### <samp>Picom</samp>

+:exclamation: I have changed to default `picom` (install through normal `yay -S picom`) for calmer experience.
+If you still want fancy animations, please proceed.

 This is a `picom` fork with splendid animations, so we have to build it on our own.

 First install all the dependencies required to build the compositor: